Background Verifications (Policy 7005)

 c.
 A Requesting Department seeking to engage an Affiliate, Affiliate Faculty, or Volunteer must notify the individual of the requirement for successful completion of a Background Verification prior to engaging the individual.

 d.
 Once a Requesting Department identifies a Final Candidate, Affiliate, Affiliate Faculty, or Volunteer, the individual must complete the Background Verification consent.
 The consent will be used to initiate the process and additional information is sent on how to complete any additional required history or record-check processes.

 Human Resources, in consultation with the President/appropriate Vice President, or designee, will determine if an individual’s employment/affiliation/volunteering should be declined.

 a.
 The nature and gravity of the crime in relationship to the work or service to be performed and the position;

 b.
 Intervening circumstances relevant to the responsibilities and circumstances of the position, services, or employment including but not limited to:

 c.
-The individual’s falsification of, or lack of candor in, the individual’s disclosure statement pertaining to conviction(s), in the candidate’s application or disclosure materials during the interview process or pertaining to the adverse information;
+The individual’s falsification of, or lack of candor in, the individual’s disclosure statement pertaining to conviction(s).

 A Criminal Conviction history involving any of the following offenses will result in the automatic disqualification of the subject individual, or if applicable, the subject individual’s dismissal/reassignment: